My EDCI 336 growth journey!

 Week 2 – Learning to Stretch: Hip Flexibility

-For this week my focus will be on hip flexibility. tight hips can affect posture, movement, and even hamstring stretches. loosening them up now will help me in the long run.
+For this week my focus will be on hip flexibility.
+Tight hips can affect posture, movement, and even hamstring stretches.
+Loosening them up now will help me in the long run.
 My goal this week was to explore a few stretches that target the hip flexors, glutes, and inner thighs.
 Stretching the glutes help make stretches like squats and forward folds easier helping flexibility in the hamstring area.
 Not stretching your inner thighs can make lunges and butterfly harder so by stretching these muscles helps with flexibility in the hip area.

 What I Did